lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ## Spices

-There were a couple of spicy techs.
-For example, Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) played a single `Eureka`, which is an uncommon sight.
+There was one, fairly spicy list.
+Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) played a single `Eureka`, which is an uncommon sight.
 What's more, he played a full package of `Veil of Summer`!
 And that's alongside two copies of the newest addition to the deck --- `Mistrise Village`.
 He really did _not_ want his stuff to get countered.

 ## Acknowledgements